Submit your FAFSA by the March 1st priority deadline.

 There are more students that qualify than available funding.
 After packaging has occurred for both populations, students with high need can then be considered, if funding is available.
 The Federal Perkins Student Loan has a fixed interest rate of 5 percent.
 West Chester University is the lender; you will make your payments to WCU or to Campus Partners.

-Take ACTION on this loan and ACCEPT/ADJUST/DECLINE each loan offered, in your aid package, by logging into myWCU as soon as possible.
+Take ACTION on this loan.
+ACCEPT/ADJUST/DECLINE each loan offered, in your aid package, by logging into myWCU as soon as possible.
 ACCEPT the loan to secure these dollars in your package or DECLINE the loan if you do not need assistance.

 Some returning borrowers may be required to sign a NEW MPN.